merantix-momentum/daain/README.md

 In general the model consists of two parts:

 - Normalising FLow
-- Classifer / Scoring method
+- Classifier / Scoring method

 Both have to be trained separately, depending on the classifier.
 Some are parameter free (except for the threshold).

 The general idea can be summarised: